Annuity FAQs

 What types of annuities are available?

-There are three main types of annuities: Fixed, fixed indexed and variable.
+There are three main types of annuities: Fixed, fixed index and variable.

 Fixed annuities are tied to a guaranteed interest rate and are the lowest risk option.
-They offer fixed, predictable payouts.
+They offer fixed, predictable payouts and an explicit guarantee of principal protection from the issuing insurance company.

 Variable annuities carry greater risk because account growth is tied to an investment portfolio.
-Payout size can vary based on the market.
+Growth will vary based on the market performance and any optional riders purchased.

 Who should consider buying an annuity?

 If you want to set aside additional money for retirement, an annuity's tax-free growth can be beneficial.
-If you’ve already maxed out other retirement savings vehicles, such as a 401(k) or IRA, annuities may be even more appealing.
+If you’ve already maxed out other retirement savings vehicles, such as a 401(k) or IRA, annuities may be even more appealing due to their lack of contribution limits.

 You may also consider purchasing an annuity if your market risk tolerance is low.
-An annuity is considered a low-risk financial product that can guarantee lifetime periodic payments.
+An annuity is considered a low-risk financial product that can guarantee lifetime income payments.

 What’s the difference between immediate and deferred annuities?